kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Configuration.md

 These configurations can be set in the OpenHAB configuration files in the following ways:

 1. Through the OpenHAB UI:
-   - Navigate to Settings → Things → HomeKit Bridge
+   - Navigate to Settings → Things → Homekit Bridge
    - Configure the parameters in the UI

 2. Through configuration files: